mashiro-no-rabo/rabbids/netsplit/README.md

 ## Setup

 Run `setup.sh` to start a 3 node cluster, each pair of nodes are connected through a separate [bridge network](https://docs.docker.com/network/bridge/).
-Currently no [partition handling strategy](https://www.rabbitmq.com/partitions.html#automatic-handling) is defined.
+Currently [partition handling strategy](https://www.rabbitmq.com/partitions.html#automatic-handling) is set to `pause_minority`, which will likely be the one we want to deploy with.

 The cluster sets up following ports on localhost: